Deferred Action for Childhood Arrivals: Reinstatement by Biden

 After the 2020 election, President Joe Biden indicated he would reinstate the Deferred Action for Childhood Arrivals program.
 DACA beneficiaries stated that they would hold him to his promise.
 "If promises were made to us and we're not seeing that progress, we've never been afraid to go show up in someone's office and say, 'Hey, I thought you were on our side,'" said Kassandra Aleman, 26, a deputy training director for the Texas Democratic Party and a DACA recipient.
 On January 20, 2021, Biden issued an executive order reinstating DACA.

 On July 16, 2021, federal judge Andrew Hanen ruled that the program was "created in violation of the law" and "illegally implemented" after Texas (along with the states of Alabama, Arkansas, Kansas, Louisiana, Mississippi, Nebraska, South Carolina, and West Virginia) sued on the grounds that then president Barack Obama had no authority to create DACA as it bypassed Congress.
 Hanen barred the government from accepting new applications to the program, effectively cancelling Biden's executive order.
 However, the ruling allows for immigrants currently protected by the program to keep their status and allow DACA renewals while the case goes through the appeals process.

 In June 2024, President Joe Biden launched Keeping Families Together, a new policy addressing immigration issues with a focus on minimizing family separation and providing stability to immigrant communities in the U.S. Like DACA, this policy has faced legal challenges in at least 16 U.S. states.

 During second Trump administration

 The United States Department of Homeland Security urged DACA recipients to self-deport in 2025.
+ICE arrested 270 and deported 174 people who were renewing their DACA protections between January and September 2025 according to a mid-April 2026 letter from acting director Todd Lyons to Rep. Delia Ramirez.
+An administration official noted DACA did not confer legal status to remain in the US.
+Rep. Ramirez stated the deportations were evidence of a "white nationalist agenda" and called for ICE to be abolished and DHS dismantled.